Compute Optimal Scaling of Skills: Knowledge vs Reasoning: Experiments

 \paragraph{Methodology} Roughly following the approach used by \citet{llama3}, we train models for compute budget between $6\times10^{18}$ and $3\times10^{21}$ FLOPs.
 At each compute scale, we pretrain models ranging in size between 40M and 8B parameters.\footnote{ Details about model training can be found in \cref{app:model_pretraining}. } Using these models, we compute IsoFLOP curves and corresponding COs for the APE (validation loss) and the two skills under consideration -- as measured by NLL of the target answer -- using the methodology described in \cref{subsec:isoflop_curves}.
 Here, in order to compare APE COs with the COs for skills, we first obtain the APE CO parameter counts, $p_c$ from the power law fit given by \citet{llama3}, for each compute scale.
 Next, for a given skill $s$, for each dataset $\mathcal{D}$ belonging to that skill, we fit degree-2 polynomials for each compute scale and identify optimal parameter counts for $p_s$.
 We then project the APE COs onto the polynomial fits for $s$, and fit power law curves to the APE COs and the skill-dependent COs for $s$.
 In all our experiments, we first analyse the results on our hypothesis split and confirm our findings on the held-out split.

-\paragraph{Results} In Figure \cref{fig:canonical_iso_knowledge,fig:canonical_iso_reasoning}, respectively, we show average results for the held-out \reasoning and \knowledge datasets (in red).
+\paragraph{Results} In \cref{fig:canonical_iso_knowledge,fig:canonical_iso_reasoning}, respectively, we show average results for the held-out \reasoning and \knowledge datasets (in red).
 For comparison, we overlay the APE CO curve reported by \citet{llama3} (in black).
 The figure shows a clear difference between \knowledge and \reasoning: while \knowledge prefers capacity compared to the APE curve -- especially at lower compute scales -- \reasoning tends to be more data-hungry.
 This pattern is present across all datasets belonging to the hypothesis split on which we first observed this difference, as well as for the held-out split.
 We show individual plots for all datasets in \cref{fig:canonical_iso_knowledge_all_dev,fig:canonical_iso_knowledge_all_heldout,fig:canonical_iso_reasoning_all_dev,fig:canonical_iso_reasoning_all_heldout}.

 To make the pattern more explicit across different scales, we consider the distribution of parameter count `residuals,' or log-scale differences between the APE optima and the skill-optima for each skill.
 If at compute scale $B$, the residual is larger than 0, we say that the skill is capacity-hungry at $B$; if it is smaller than 0, we call it data-hungry at $B$.
-The resulting distributions, shown in \cref{fig:datahunger_dist}, confirm the pattern we observed before: the parameter count residuals for \reasoning are shifted substantially to the left with respect to the parameter count residuals for \knowledge, indicating that the latter skill is more capacity-hungry.
+The resulting distributions, shown in \cref{fig:datahunger_dist}, confirm the pattern we observed before: the parameter count residuals for \reasoning are shifted substantially to the left with respect to the parameter count residuals for \knowledge, indicating that the latter skill is more capacity-hungry. \textbf{The same pattern holds for all datasets in the hypothesis and held-out splits.
+This strongly supports the claim that there is a difference in COs between \knowledge and \reasoning, and shows that this observation is a generalisable phenomenon. }